 There is a continual war between hackers and software engineers and app developers.
 Hackers are forever seeking out vulnerabilities in software and apps.
 That is why apps especially are continually updated.
 It is therefore essential that you keep your apps, software and even firmware as up-to-date as possible.
 On smartphones and tablets, as well as computers, you can have auto-update turned on, or do it manually as per below.

-On Android phones and tablets, go to Google Play Store, tap the three horizontal lines in the top left corner, select “My apps & games”, wait while it is checking for updates, then select “Update all”.
+On Android phones and tablets, go to Google Play Store, tap your photo in the top right corner, select “Manage apps and device”, wait while it is checking for updates, then select “Update all”.